simplycubed/infra/README.md

 ## DNS

-- Cloud Run Domain Mapping requires adding the Terraform user to Google Domains to verify the domain and generate TLs certificates.
+- Cloud Run Domain Mapping requires adding the Terraform user to Google Domains to verify the domain and generate TLS certificates.

-## OAuth Concent Screen

-- App name: `OAUTH Tooling`
-- User support email: `support@devopsui.com`
-- Authorized domains:
-  - `devopsui.dev`
-  - `devopsui.com` - not required for PROD
-- Developer Contact information: `support@devopsui.com`

-## Support Email Group for IAP

-- Create an email group in [Google Workspace](https://groups.google.com)
-- Set the Terraform service account created by the init script as the owner of the group
-  - `terraform@${project_id}.iam.gserviceaccount.com`

-## IAP Brand Name

-- IAP brand name will ge generated in output of init script.
-- The Brand Name ID is only displayed after the OAuth consent screen is configured.
-- The init script references the `OAUTH Tooling` name when searching for the Brand Name ID.

 ## DNS Configuration